 - Lindt mix.
 Lindt is one of the best chocolate ever invented.
 If you don’t want to go for boxed chocolate, then a combination of Lindt different tastes and flavors will be perfect.
 Anything from classic milk chocolate to coconut truffles is available.
 You can pack the chocolates yourself and give this present an extra love touch.

 - Marks & Spencer Large Velvet Heart Box of Chocolates.
 This is a big (almost half a kilo) heart-shaped box of chocolates decorated with a golden ribbon.
-Inside you will find a variety of chocolates of different shapes, sizes and tastes, including plain dark and milk chocolate, and fillings such as caramel and coconut milk.
+Inside you will find a variety of chocolates in different shapes, sizes, and tastes, including plain dark and milk chocolate, and fillings such as caramel and coconut milk.